The unitary symmetric monoidal model category of small C*-categories: The unitary model structure

 and

 for $x,x'\in \obj A$ and $y,y'\in \obj B$, with the involution and norm inherited from~$B$.
-The $*$-functor $J$ is then the evident one induced by $F$ (clearly a cofibration), while~$Q$ maps $x\mapsto Fx$ ($x\in \obj A$) and $y \mapsto y$ ($y\in \obj B$), and is the identity on each Hom space.
-Thus~$Q$ is fully faithful, and since it is evidently surjective on objects it must be a trivial fibration (cor.~\ref{cor:char_tr_fib}).
+The $*$-functor $J$ is defined by $x\mapsto x$ on objects and by $F$ on arrows, and is clearly a cofibration, while~$Q$ maps $x\mapsto Fx$ ($x\in \obj A$) and $y \mapsto y$ ($y\in \obj B$), and is the identity on each Hom space.
+Thus~$Q$ is fully faithful, and since it is evidently surjective on objects it must be a trivial fibration (Cor.~\ref{cor:char_tr_fib}). \end{proof}

-This concludes the proof of theorem \ref{thm:first_model}.
+This concludes the proof of Theorem~\ref{thm:first_model}.